Caring For Your Hutch Or Run

-It would also be beneficial to occasionally spray the locks and stays with products like WD40 to keep the metal lubricated.
+It would be beneficial to occasionally spray the locks and stays with products like WD-40 to keep the metal lubricated.

-We also highly recommend that you try and position your hutch in a protected area which is not overly exposed to the elements or high winds but one that also allows for adequate air circulation around the entire hutch.
+We highly recommend that you position your hutch in a protected area which is not overly exposed to the elements and protected at all times from high winds (or gust).

 Every year in the UK we have a few strong storms that bring high winds which can result in your hutch being blown over or even the roof being blown off.

 Apart from the damage that these high winds can cause to your hutch don't forget that your pet may be inside at the time!

 During stormy weather make sure your hutch is well protected from the elements and bring your rabbit or guinea pig inside until it passes.